cognitae-ai/Cognitae/Cognitae_Intergrator/Caspian_Rings/Vision_to_Reality_Ring/README.md

 Provide Caspian with your high-level goal.
 Caspian, synthesizing Auren's capabilities, will help you refine this into a clear strategic brief.

 **Example Command:**
-/guide_workflow "Develop a strategy for creating clear documentation for the Cognitae Framework's 'Ring' configurations."
+/guide_workflow "Develop a strategy for creating clear, comprehensive documentation for the Cognitae Framework's 'Ring' configurations."
 Plain Text
 **Expected Output:**
 A structured strategic brief outlining objectives, success metrics, and constraints.